 Striped Bass Migration: Everything You Need To know

-The striped bassOpens in a new tab. has several names like rockfish, rock, striper, or linesider.
+The striped bass has several names like rockfish, rock, striper, or linesider.
 This is a big fish that can grow up to 100 pounds (45kg), although most striped bass fish don’t weigh that much.

-The majority of the striped bass weighsOpens in a new tab. around 50 pounds (22kg), and females, who are heavier, can go up to 70 pounds (31kg).
+The majority of the striped bass weighs around 50 pounds (22kg), and females, who are heavier, can go up to 70 pounds (31kg).
 The largest striped bass ever caught was found in 1896, and it weighed 124 pounds (56kg).
 They are usually 20 to 35 inches (50 to 90cm).

 They have a long lifetime as well; they can live for 30 years.
 This fish is very popular in the U.S, and as such, it’s the state fish in South Carolina, Maryland, New York, New Jersey, Virginia, New Hampshire, and Rhode Island.